 Vegetables

-• Peel and coarsely chop onions, carrots, celery root and celery stalks and drop spoons full of tomato paste on the chopped vegetables.
+• Peel and coarsely chop 4 large Spanish onions, 3 large carrots, 3 stalks celery, 1 whole celery rootand drop spoons full of 1 6 oz can tomato paste on the chopped vegetables.

 • Evenly coat vegetables with tomato paste and place in the pre-heated oven for about 1 hour.